Kathy Brodsky: Media

 Kathy Brodsky preparing for a live SiriusXM Satellite Radio interview in Washington, D.C.

 Brodsky has appeared on a number of radio shows and podcasts to read her books, as well as to discuss the process of writing and what inspires her.
 She was interviewed on Boston WEMF's "City Wide Blackout" radio program in October 2015, and Los Angeles KKGO FM's "Marie Hulett's Pet Place" radio program in August 2010.

 In the summer of 2011 while promoting Stover, Brodsky was interviewed on the national radio programs Musical Soul Food and Daybreak USA.
-She discussed the process of writing on Broadminded, a live Sirius XM Satellite Radio program on channel 107, and on the "Creative Breakthrough" podcast.
+She discussed the process of writing on Broadminded, a live SiriusXM Satellite Radio program on channel 107, and on the "Creative Breakthrough" podcast.
 Brodsky has recorded both A CatFish Tale and High Wire Act on Sarasota Library's Storycast podcast, and recorded The Winner Is... for Writer's Voices on KRUU-LP radio, Fairfield, Iowa, in April 2011.

 In 2017, Story Time Pup recorded A CatFish Tale on its YouTube channel.